wilsonmar/wilsonmar.github.io/_posts/2025-06-15-futurefun.md

 AI project: Drop pdf files on the GUI, then ask questions based on its content.

+Instead of "Step-by-Step AI Tutorials"

+## Step-by-Step Hands-on Tutorials

+Learn the how AI tools work with guided explanations at every step.
+No black boxes—real understanding.

+* Concept explanations by humans and bots
+* Know why it works with detailed diagrams
+* Interactive walkthroughs with a quiz every 8 seconds

 ## Reference Information

 * <a target="_blank" href="https://wilsonmar.github.io/acronyms/">My Acronyms</a>

-## Production Security

-While other offering have students create mere games, ALL our sample projects demonstrate <strong>practical, real world</strong> tools for <strong>productive use</strong>.

-Most tutorials which focus on fundamentals end up introducing security vulnerabilities.
-Examples and tutorials here include "production-worthy" features:
-   * Code scans automatically using commit "hooks"
-   * Code reviews are conducted by other team members
-   * Secrets are stored securely away from code repositories
-   * Authentications use dynamically created short-term secrets
-   * Activities are performed under least-privilege permissions
-   * Logging, Metrics, Traces are collected
-   * Issues from trends are highlighted as alerts when appropriate
-   * Hash of files are created and checked to identify malicious replacements

 <a name="StartWithSafety"></a>

-## Start with Safety
+## Start with Personal Data Safety

 The starting point for our training is proactive protection of <strong>personal security</strong>.
+Khan Academy

 1. Rules for Minors < 13.
 Parents approve each stage.
-1. Financial literacy: Khan Academy
+Children's Online Privacy Protection Act (COPPA) regulates the PII of children.
+1. <a target="_blank" href="https://www.khanacademy.org/college-careers-more/internet-safety/xef9bb6e081c9f4ff:online-data-security/xef9bb6e081c9f4ff:going-deeper-with-personally-identifiable-information/a/pii-personally-identifiable-information">PII (Personally Identifiable Information) BLOG</a>
 1. Credit Cards
 1. Subscription tracking
 1. Purchasing Criteria ConsumerReports.com evaluation format